-My gaze drifts down, lower and lower, into the bowl-like valley beneath the east face.
+My gaze drifts down, lower and lower, into the bowl-shaped valley beneath the East Face.
 The drop off seems bottomless.
 A single camera frame won’t capture it all.
 So grateful Mr. Yang knows the way as we descend into the bowl.
 We walk along the top of cliffs, penetrate deep into forests across severely tilted terrain.
 Travelling here without a guide strikes me as suicidal.

 At the nadir of the valley I glimpse a hut.
 Stay there tonight?
 Kan qingkuang, says Mr. Yang.
 I lag behind to take photos.
 Our axe, a weird sight, lies solitary on the trail.
 Slipped off the mule.
 I walk the final stretch to the hut like a lumberjack, axe slung over the shoulder.

 No one home, ours for the night.
 I search for and find the resident whisk broom, a crude cluster of branches that serves the purpose.
 Soon the shelves and bunks are clear of trash and offal, ready for occupation.
 Mr. Yang proclaims the hut belongs to yak herders, friends he knows from Bendiwan.

 Admiring ridges above turned gold by the setting sun, I appreciate the unusual character of this deep bowl of a valley.
 Ringed on three sides by high peaks.
 Unseen from any populated place.
 Guarded by high passes.
 Drained by an inaccessible canyon.
 Seldom trod by visitors.